-According to a recent study by Ally Investing, 61 percent of adults find investing in the stock market “scary or intimidating.”
+According to a 2017 study by Ally Investing, 61 percent of adults find investing in the stock market “scary or intimidating.”
 It’s made scarier by major declines in the market, such as those caused by the novel coronavirus or the housing crisis.
 Despite these fears of loss, investing in financial markets is one of the best things that Americans of any age can do to get on the road toward financial well-being.
 Investing helps you build a more secure future.

 No matter where you are on your financial journey, this guide can help you get started.